CMS-Enterprise/easi-app/docs/adr/0039-implement-user-tables.md

 An auxiliary script serves our current need the best.
 It will ensure that most users are have a record already in place before we attempt a migration.
 As a result, the migration should be smooth.

 For cases where we cannot create a user account for an existing record, we can add placeholder account information.
 That will allow us to create a reference to the user table for an EUAID, and handle this edge case where user information is missing.
+As a first pass, we will handle migrating to the user account table for EUAIDs first, and later approach the places that a full name is referenced.

 ### Pros and Cons of the Alternatives <!-- optional -->